 A Way Out

 The way out may not require leaving the relationship.
 Freedom is an inside job.
 Develop a support system and become more independent and assertive.
 Take responsibility for your happiness by developing your passions instead of focusing on the relationship.
-Perhaps you’re unsure, and need help in asking for the changes that your want.
-Learn to be assertive in my ebook, How to Speak Your Mind – Become Assertive and Set Limits.
+Perhaps you’re unsure and need help in asking for the changes that you want.
+Leaving is voicing a big “NO.” Practice setting smaller boundaries to build your confidence, especially if you’re with someone abusive.
+(If your partner is highly defensive, see Dealing with a Narcissist Learn to be assertive in my ebook, How to Speak Your Mind – Become Assertive and Set Limits.
 If you feel guilty leaving, see my e-workbook, Freedom from Guilt.

 ©Darlene Lancer 2013